akaFunk/BlinkyBar/buildroot_external/README.md

 $ sudo apt install python3-pip libopenjp2-7V python3-numpy python3-rpi.gpio
 $ pip3 install cherrypy pillow ujson pyserial
 ```
+Make sure the install the stuff using pip3 with the user which will also run the blinkybar.py server.

 Note: numpy is not installed through pip, as we experienced an issue with libcblas.so.3.
 Raspberry Pi OS puts the symbols into libblas.so and numpy needs to be linked against this library, which is not the case for the current PyPi version.